Answered By: APUS Librarians Last Updated: Jun 05, 2023 Views: 1549

-Keep in mind that not all databases or search engines support proximity searching, or, if they do, they may require you to format your search differently.
-See instructions for EBSCO and ProQuest databases, for example.
+- Not all of our library databases support proximity searching, or, if they do, they may require you to format your search differently.